dieghernan/dieghernan.github.io/collections/_posts/2020-04-05-headtails.md

 ## Case study

 Jiang (2013) states that _\"the new classification scheme is more natural than the natural breaks in finding the groupings or hierarchy for data with a heavy-tailed distribution.\"_ (p.
 482), referring to Jenks' natural breaks method.
-In this case study we would compare `headtails` vs. `fisher`, that is the alias for the Fisher-Jenks algorithm and it is always preferred to the `jenks` style (see `?classIntervals`).
-For this example we will use the `afcon` dataset from `spData` package, plus some additional spatial information in order to create the data visualization.
+In this case study, we compare `headtails` vs. `fisher`, which is the alias for the Fisher-Jenks algorithm and is always preferred to the `jenks` style (see `?classIntervals`).
+For this example, we will use the `afcon` dataset from the **spData** package, plus some additional spatial information to create the data visualization.

 ```r
 library(spData)
 data(afcon, package = "spData")
 ```

-Let's have a look to the Top 10 values and the distribution of the variable `totcon` (index of total conflict 1966-78):
+Let's have a look at the top 10 values and the distribution of the variable `totcon` (index of total conflict 1966-78):

 ```r
 # Top10